pebblecode/pebblecode.github.io/_posts/2016-02-19-frugal-innovation-in-health.md

 ## Ms Maja Kecman

-Maja is a designer from the Helix Centre, the only design studio based in a hospital.
+Maja is a designer from the [Helix Centre][18], the only design studio based in a hospital.
 They are outward focused and take a collaborative approach to projects.
 They focus on frugal innovations and have unprecedented access to the healthcare environment.

 ### What is design?

 Design is the process and thinking.
 It is the rapid iteration of different solutions.
-The example of Tongue sucker is shown a product developed by the Helix Centre.It is a way of clearing the airway of an unconscious person.
+The example of TongueSucker is shown as an example of rapid prototyping and testing.
+It is a way of clearing the airway of an unconscious person.
 A series of prototyping are shown and Maya talks of lots of thinking and iterations go into the final product.

 Maja gives another example of the birthday card that you get from the NHS on your 60th Birthday.
 This tells you that you are at increased risk of bowel cancer and invites you to poo on a stick.
 Unsurprisingly the uptake is very low.
 The Helix Centre have redesigned this card and message and are taking it forward to see if uptake can be improved through simple design and copy changes.